golang/proposal/design/32437-try-builtin.md

 The current proposal, while different in detail, was influenced by these three issues and the general feedback received on last year’s draft design.

-For completeness, we note that more error-handling related proposals can be found [here](https://github.com/golang/go/wiki/Go2ErrorHandlingFeedback#labeled-error-handlers).
-Also noteworthy, [Liam](https://gist.github.com/networkimprov) came up with an extensive menu of [requirements](https://gist.github.com/networkimprov/961c9caa2631ad3b95413f7d44a2c98a) to consider.
+For completeness, we note that more error-handling related proposals can be found [here](https://github.com/golang/go/wiki/Go2ErrorHandlingFeedback).
+Also noteworthy, [Liam Breck](https://gist.github.com/networkimprov) came up with an extensive menu of [requirements](https://gist.github.com/networkimprov/961c9caa2631ad3b95413f7d44a2c98a) to consider.

 Finally, we learned after publishing this proposal that [Ryan Hileman](https://github.com/lunixbochs) implemented `try` five years ago via the [`og` rewriter tool](https://github.com/lunixbochs/og) and used it with success in real projects.
 See also https://news.ycombinator.com/item?id=20101417.